jingwen-z/jingwen-z.github.io/_posts/2017-03-04-r-in-action-review-1-data-structures.md

 ---
 layout: post
-title: R IN ACTION Review 1 - Creating a dataset
+title: R IN ACTION Review 1 - Data structures
 ---

-In [last blog][last blog] I mentioned the book "R IN ACTION".
-During these days, I read it on my way to work and home.
-I began from very basic knowledge (though I have learnt them), and got some new knowledge once again.
-Thus, I want to note and share them as weekly blogs.
-In this blog, I will talk about the knowledge of _creating a dataset_.
+During these days, I read the book "R IN ACTION" on my way to work and home.
+Reviewing very basic knowledge, feeling familiar and interesting since I got some new knowledge once again.
+Considering it could be useful and interesting in the career in data science, I prefer to share them as weekly blogs.
+Today, let's see something about data structures.

+A dataset is usually a rectangular array of data with rows representing observations and columns representing variables.
+R has a wide variety of objects for holding data, including vectors, matrices, arrays, data frames, etc. Let's look at each structure in turn, starting with vectors.

 ## Vectors
 _Vectors_ are one-dimensional arrays that can hold numeric data, character data,